ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

                 def _forward_inference(self, batch):
                     ...
                     return {
-                        Columns.ACTIONS: ...  # actions will be used as-is
+                        Columns.ACTIONS: ...  # actions here are used as-is
                     }

                 def _forward_exploration(self, batch):
                     ...
                     return {
-                        Columns.ACTIONS: ...  # actions will be used as-is (no sampling step!)
+                        Columns.ACTIONS: ...  # actions here are used as-is (no sampling step!)
-                        Columns.ACTION_DIST_INPUTS: ...  # optional: If provided, will be used to compute action probs and logp.
+                        Columns.ACTION_DIST_INPUTS: ...  # optional: If provided, used to compute action probs and logp.
                     }

     .. tab-item:: Not returning "actions" key